tkn-tub/SensingWall/README.md

 ## Installation

 The installation process contains the following steps:
-* building and flashing the ESP32 nodes (AP and N stations) - see Makefile
+* building and flashing the ESP32 nodes (AP and N stations) - see Makefile in `esp` directory.
 ```
 make ap_flash PORT=/dev/ttyACM0
 make sta_flash PORT=/dev/ttyACM2
 ```
-* start docker (InfluxDB, Grafana, Prometheus) on the server node:
+* start docker (InfluxDB, Grafana, Prometheus) on the server node in `server` directory:
 ```
 docker compose run
 ```